jonellwood/uhv-astro/src/content/blog/even-my-wife-said.md

 ## The Upside

-- The texture is very close to actual group beef.
-My vife (not a vegan at all) tried it and even commented on how close the texture was to actual beef.
+- The texture is very close to actual ground beef.
+My wife (_not a vegan at all_) tried it and commented on how close the texture was to actual beef.
 - Like beef, the flavor pallet options are bountiful.
 I used a Trader Joes Taco Seasoning for this go 'round - but set some aside and tried it with just salt and pepper and it was great.
-This beleive this could be used in most any recepie in place of beef.
+I believe this could be used in most any recipe in place of beef.
-- Much like the other plant based meat replacements I have experienced - one overhelming difference between this and beef is the lack of grease.
+- Much like the other plant based meat replacements I have experienced - one overwhelming difference between this and beef is the lack of grease.
-  - Not putting that grease into my body has had numerous benefits thus far (see my post on [poops](./my-post-on-poops.md)).
+  - Not putting that grease into my body has had numerous benefits thus far (see my post on <a href="../my-poop-post">poops</a>).
   - Kitchen clean up and dishes is far easier.
 Without all that grease splatter I am saving money on Dawn dish soap!
 - [Cooking](#cooking) this product is a joyful breeze!